Ever wondered how much your estate jewelry is worth? We often have visitors that bring bags full of left behind jewelry from loved ones.

 Lately, we’ve seen an influx of individuals come through with a need to sell estate jewelry for extra cash.
 Liquidating these precious goods can help cover expenses after a job loss, medical debt, or other emergency arises.

-It doesn’t matter how long it takes the jewelry to end up in one big pile on my desk, what does matter is that you can recognize whether what you have is vintage, retro or trash.
+It doesn’t matter how long it takes the jewelry to end up in one big pile on our desks.
+What does matter is that you can recognize whether what you have is vintage, retro or trash.

 Of course, these are women with high-end bling.
-But, how do you know if your bling is high-end?
+But, how do you know if your bling is high-end versus costume jewelry?

 The High-End Test of Estate Jewelry

 1. Look for a brand name or a hallmark.